dpois(x = 3, lambda = 5)

 The complete probability mass distribution is available by typing:

+to keep the number of printed decimal digits down to 2.
 [1] 0.00 0.03 0.09 0.17 0.22 0.21 0.15 0.08 0.03 0.01 0.00 0.00 0.00 0.00 0.00

 [16] 0.00